The Importance of What We Breathe

 Here is where a proper Heat Recovery Ventilator (HRV), or Energy Recovery Ventilator (ERV) system comes in.

 HRVs and ERVs both deal with the same basic question – how do we get fresh air into the home?
 When heating costs were low not much thought was put into making sure the building was air tight.
 It didn’t matter, we simply burned more logs to stay warm in winters.
-Now we build homes as tight as possible.
+Now are homes are built much more airtight and with more attention spent on insulation and air changes.
 The goal is to reduce air flow through various building parts to zero.
 But this means that the home’s occupants breathe the same air over and over.
 Needless to say, this is not ideal.
 HRV’s and ERV’s work to make sure that you are in control of your air in your home, and that you get fresh air every day.
 They are a critical component of building a healthy home.
+Think of them as the lungs of your home.

 How Does an HRV/ERV Work?

 HRVs and ERVs both exchange the stale inside air with fresh outside air.
 But instead of direct replacement the inside air is pushed through a core that pre-conditions the incoming air from outside.
 Practically how this works is that your 20 degree interior air is exhausted through small channels that intermingle with the channels bringing in the -20 incoming air.
-Now instead of -20 degree air coming in, it’s closer to 10 degrees when it gets dumped into your furnace return air, heated the rest of the way and sent throughout the house.
-Consequently, the fresh air the home requires costs very little to heat compared to opening a door or window.
+Now instead of -20 degree air coming in, it’s closer to 10 degrees when it gets dumped into your furnace return air, heated the rest of the way to your thermostat set point, and sent throughout the house.
+Consequently, the fresh air your home requires costs very little to heat compared to opening a door or window.

 But What’s The Difference Between an HRV & ERV?

 The difference between an HRV and an ERV is that ERVs will also reclaim the energy from the moisture in the air.
-So in winter when it’s dry outside and properly humid inside, your ERV transfers the moisture that would otherwise have been lost to the outside to the dry air coming in.
-And, vice versa, in summer your ERV transfers the humid air coming from outside to the dryer indoor air on its way out.
-In contrast, an HRV will always move your indoor air humidity level closer to the exterior humidity level.
-So generally in winter it will dry your home, and in summer it will moisten your home.
+So in winter when it’s dry outside and properly humid inside, your ERV retains the moisture that would otherwise have been lost to the outside dry air coming in.
+Conversely in summer your ERV transfers the humid air coming from outside to the dryer indoor air on its way out to prevent the home from getting too humid.
+An HRV will always move your indoor air humidity level closer to the exterior humidity level.
+So generally speaking in winter it will dry your home, and in summer it will moisten your home.

 Can You Eat Your Cake and Have it Too?